 > ...\bin\standalone.bat -Djboss.socket.binding.port-offset=100

-Download the WildFly distribution and unzip it into a directory on your machine.
+Download the WildFly distribution and extract it from the compressed file into a directory on your machine.

 $ cd bin $ ./jboss-cli.sh --file=adapter-install-offline.cli